If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Additionally, Adderall is also addictive because it’s a stimulant that impacts dopamine release in the brain.
 Dopamine is known as a feel-good chemical because it induces pleasure and a sense of well-being, and when consistently stimulated by drugs, can lead to chronic drug use behavior.

-If you or someone you care about has become addicted to their medication, our Palm Springs, California drug rehab offers prescription drug addiction treatment that can help.
-From medically monitored detox to individual and group therapies, our rehab programs incorporate various modalities to help patients understand their conditions, develop relapse prevention skills, and receive peer support from others in the recovery community.
+If you or someone you care about has become addicted to their medication, our Illinois drug rehab offers prescription drug addiction treatment that can help.
+From numerous drug detox programs to individual and group therapies, our rehab programs incorporate various modalities to help patients understand their conditions, develop relapse prevention skills, and receive peer support from others in the recovery community.